wulfdewolf/creative-chess-engine/README.md

 ## Installation

 ### 1. Cloning the repository
 The Stockfish code is added as a submodule.
 However, this repository contains a pre-built Stockfish [binary](extended-engine/binary/stockfish).
-This means that you do not need to also pull the Stockfish submodule to run the creative chess engine.
+This means that you do not need to also pull the Stockfish submodule to run the creative chess system.
 If you still want to, you can by pulling:
 * Through ssh:
 ```console